Follow the step by step process or choose what situation that best describes you:

 The LSAT consists of these sections, for each of which you will be allotted 35 minutes to complete:

 You need to apply online with the Law School Admission Council (LSAC) to take the LSAT, where you will create an account that will benefit you when applying to law school.
-The LSAC charges an exam fee of $160 (payable online through your account or by check/money order payable to LSAC).
-The LSAT is given on Wednesdays and Saturdays in December, February, June and October.
+The LSAC charges an exam fee of $190 (payable online through your account).
+The LSAT is given on Mondays and Saturdays in November, January and March.
 These are the testing centers for the LSAT in Kansas:

 Receiving Your LSAT Score